Music

 Along with her new music, Eilish also recently discussed navigating her personal life in the public eye, telling Vogue that she regrets being candid about her sexuality and relationships.

 “I wish no one knew anything about my sexuality or anything about my dating life.
-Ever, ever, ever,” she said.
+Ever, ever, ever,” she told the magazine.
 “I hope that they never will again.
 And I’m never talking about my sexuality ever again.
 And I’m never talking about who I’m dating ever again.”